brettChapman/Nimbus_Cluster/README.md

 pdsh -a sudo apt-get remove --auto-remove munge -y
 ```

-- If you're trying to unmount a drive to resize the drive before reattaching, and the drive appears busy, use the ```fuser -m``` command.
+- If you're trying to unmount a drive to resize the drive before reattaching and the drive appears busy, use the ```fuser -m``` command.
 For example:

 ```
 ubuntu@node-0:/data/$ fuser -m /data
 /data:               31346c